trans-travel/trans-travel/ca/nu.md

 ## Jails / Prisons

- * Newfoundland policies for trans prisoners are unknown.
+ * It is unknown how trans prisoners are housed in Nunavut currently.

 ## Legal Definition of Sex

-Non-binary people are recognized, and trans people are generally recognized on the basis of their gender identity, including the ability to update their documents.
+Non-binary people are not recognized.

+Binary trans people are generally recognized on the basis of their gender identity, including the ability to update their documents.

 ## Medical Care